Ayushman Bharat (PMJAY)

 Maternity: Normal delivery, C-section delivery, treatment of pregnancy complications.
 Newborn care up to 30 days is also covered.

-Also covered but often overlooked: 3 days of pre-hospitalization expenses (tests, consultations before admission) and 15 days of post-hospitalization expenses (medicines, follow-up visits after discharge) are included in the package.
+Also covered: 3 days of pre-hospitalization expenses (tests, consultations) and 15 days of post-hospitalization expenses (medicines, follow-up visits).

-What is NOT covered: Outpatient consultations (OPD) where you don't get admitted, cosmetic surgery, fertility treatment (IVF), organ transplant (except kidney and cornea), and drug rehabilitation.
-Dental treatment is not covered unless it requires hospitalization.
+NOT covered: Outpatient consultations (OPD), cosmetic surgery, fertility treatment (IVF), organ transplant (except kidney/cornea), dental treatment unless hospitalized.

 🏥How to Use PMJAY at a Hospital — Step by Step

-Several states have expanded PMJAY coverage beyond the central ₹5 lakh limit or included more families.
-Check if your state offers extra benefits:
+Several states have expanded PMJAY coverage beyond the central ₹5 lakh limit or included more families:

-Rajasthan — Chiranjeevi Yojana: Extends coverage to all families in the state, not just SECC-identified ones.
+Rajasthan — Chiranjeevi Yojana: Extends coverage to all families in the state.
 Additional coverage up to ₹25 lakh for serious illnesses.

 Tamil Nadu — Chief Minister's Comprehensive Health Insurance Scheme: Covers all families with income below ₹72,000/year.
 Additional coverage up to ₹5 lakh.